tommaxwell/wtf.js/README.md

 =====

 In order to use WTF.js you will need to include Underscore.js (http://www.underscorejs.org)

-WTF.js aims to provide a simple and lightweight implementation of easy inheritance for Javascript projects of any size, without the bloat of extra functions or features.
-Use whatever other libraries or frameworks you want, and when you need simple objects to do simple inheritance, use WTF!

 Here's an annotated example of how to use it: